-There are 7 labs each carries 10 point for a total of 70% of the grade.
+Each lab (lab 1 through 6) carries 10 points for a total of 60% of the grade.

 Student must write the pre-lab section and bring it before start of the lab to the TA and get it signed.
 The pre-lab section should clearly indicate 1) title of the experiment; 2) introduction and objective; and 3) reagents and procedure.